-In this simple meal, poached eggs, croutons, and a slice of bacon are nestled in a salad of fresh spring greens.
+In this simple warm spring salad, poached eggs, croutons, and a slice of bacon are nestled in a salad of fresh spring greens.

 Preheat oven to 375 degrees.
 Cook bacon in a large skillet over medium heat until crisp, about 7 minutes.
 Transfer to a paper-towel-lined plate to drain.
 Set aside 1/4 cup rendered bacon fat, and leave the rest in the skillet.